YuriyLisovskiy/TemplateRender/README.md

     ```
         TemplateRender::render("index.html", "completed.html", contextObject);
     ```
-6. Build and run the project using Microsoft Visual Studio tools.
+6. Build and run the project.
 7. Find rendered HTML document in the `ENDPOINT_DIR` directory that was specified earlier.

 ### Available syntax